dmhuehol/EnvAn-WN-Phase-2/README.md

 abacusDemo: Current (11/13/17) version of MATLAB script demonstrating the abacus plot for visualizing weather codes over time.
 Needs better formatting and documentation to be completed.

+addHeight: Current (11/30/17) version of MATLAB function to add a calculated geopotential height field to a soundings structure.
+Needs documentation.
+Tags: in progress, sounding

 addWetbulb: Current (11/27/17) version of MATLAB function to add a wetbulb temperature field to a soundings structure.
 Currently runs properly, but is incredibly time consuming due to inefficient construction.
 Tags: in progress, soundings, wetbulb

 ASOSimportFiveMin: Current (9/21/17) version of MATLAB function to import ASOS five-minute data from a .dat file.
 Updated 9/21/17 with continuing development.

+cloudplot: Current (11/20/18) version of MATLAB function to plot cloud locations, when provided with the time and cloud bounds.
+Tags: in progress, soundings, clouds

 convection: Current (5/31/17) version of MATLAB function to find relevant meteorological variables necessary to calculate basic properties relevant to convection and stability.
 Currently just a code skeleton from Megan Amanatides’s original script.
 Tags: unused, original, in progress

 embemo_2014bOrNewer: Current (10/10/17) version of MATLAB script to demonstrate visualization of ASOS data, using techniques only available in MATLAB 2014b or newer.
 Requires plotyyy.
 Tags: 2014b, ASOS, surface observations, utilities, in progress

+findTheCloud: Current (11/30/17) version of MATLAB function to establish cloud boundaries given a sounding data structure.
+Tags: in progress, soundings, clouds

+haha: Current (11/30/17) version of MATLAB script to draw just the nose portion of soundings.
+Currently hacked together with hardcoded data.
+Tags: in progress, soundings

+makeWarmCloud: Current (11/30/17) version of MATLAB function to determine what part of a profile is above freezing, in cloud, and/or both.
+Tags: in progress, soundings, wetbulb

 newNoseDetect: Current (11/12/17) version of MATLAB function to detect warm noses, writtent to be quicker, more flexible, and more powerful than nosedetect is currently.
 Updated with further development pursuing the diff function method; now properly treats all potential types of noses.
 Tags: sounding, in progress